-Your CV contains lot of information on only one or two pages.
-Therefore, it is important that you structure it nicely!
+Your CV contains a lot of information on only one or two pages.
+Therefore, it is important that you structure it nicely when writing a resume!
 A CV should follow established guidelines as outlined below.
-Several fonts, various colours and inconsistent line spacing or differently formatted headings are a no-go.
+Several fonts, various colours, and inconsistent line spacing or differently formatted headings are a no-go.
 How to structure your CV:

 - On the top, state your name and contact details